Timothy-Rosno/DN_QUEUE/COMPREHENSIVE_TESTING_CHECKLIST.md

 ### Edit Queue Entry

-- [TODO] Click "Edit" on any entry, even running ones?
+- [DONE] Click "Edit" on any entry, even running ones?
 That interaction is scary.
 - [X] See edit form with all fields
-- [TODO] FIX THE CHECKBOX DISPLAY ON THE EDIT FORM
+- [DONE] FIX THE CHECKBOX DISPLAY ON THE EDIT FORM
 - [X] Change machine assignment
 - [X] Change estimated duration
 - [X] Change notes